momchil-terziev/momchil-terziev.github.io/Students/research-topics.md

 ### 10. Steady and/or unsteady ship-ship hydrodynamic interaction in confined water

 In this project, the steady interactoin between two ships advancing at the same speed and/or the unsteady interaction between two ships will be investigated using CFD.
 In the former case, the position, speed, topography of the seabed will be varied.
 In the latter case, the unsteady interaction between a moored, or stationary, ship and a passing ship will be investigated.

+### 11. Formation of boundary layers due to ship operation at very small underkeel clearances

+When operating in very shallow water, ships drag a large volume of water along their path.
+The relative motion between that layer of water and the seabed creates a boundary layer on the seabed.
+This project will examine the turbulent flow structures beneath a ship at very small underkeel clearances using semi-resolved turbulence modelling techniques such as Detached Eddy Simulation (DES) or Scale Resolved Hybrid (SRH) modelling.

 ### References